prernaadvani/whatsprernacooking/_posts/2020-12-8-falafel-bowl.md

 * 1/2 tablespoon pesto (I used genovese pesto)
 * Handful of baby spinach
 * 2-3 falafel - recipe link [here](https://prernaadvani.github.io/mediterranean/vegan/baked-falafel/)
-* 1/8 cup diced red onion
+* 1/4 cup diced red onion
-* 1/8 cup diced tomatoes (a handful of diced cherry tomatoes should do the trick)
+* 1/4 cup diced tomatoes (a handful of diced cherry tomatoes should do the trick)
-  - Alternatively, you can use 1/4 balela salad instead of the tomato and red onion (recommended, available at Trader Joe's or you can make it yourself)
+  - Alternatively, you can use 1/2 cup balela salad instead of the tomato and red onion (recommended, available at Trader Joe's or you can make it yourself)
 * 1/4 cup hummus (store bought, or you can make your own which is one step ahead of me)
 * tzatziki: (note: makes enough for about 4 bowls)
   - 1 cup greek yogurt